matteoagosti/node-request-caching/README.md

                               // it will be used for building HTTP.request options

   params: {                   // Optional parameters that will be querystringified and
-    param1: 'value1',         // appended to GET querystring or added to POST request body.
+    key: 'value',             // appended to GET querystring or added to POST request body.
     ...                       // If uri contains already a query string, its param=value pairs
                               // will be merged with params, without overwrite them },